trueos/pcbsd/src-qt5/docs/controlpanel.rst

 The following options are now available:

-* **Export Key:** used to create a copy of the encryption key so that it can be imported for use on another PC-BSD® system.
+* **Export Key:** used to create a copy of the encryption key so that it can be imported for use on another TrueOS® system.

 * **Disable Key (No Data):** used to uninitialize the PersonaCrypt device on this system.
-Note that the device can still be used to login to other PC-BSD® systems.
+Note that the device can still be used to login to other TrueOS® systems.

 * **Disable Key (Import Data):** in addition to uninitializing the PersonaCrypt device on this system, copy the contents of the user's home directory to this system.